ftrias/TeensyDebug/README.md

 Live debugging on Teensy & GDB support
 ===========================================

-This module provides breakpoint support for the Teensy 3/4 platform from PJRC.
+This module provides breakpoint support for the Teensy 3/4 platform from PJRC without need for an external debug interface.
 The module provides two features:

 1. Ability to set/clear breakpoints and query registers from within Teensy code.